miguelvalle05/miguelvalle05/README.md

 - 🌱 I’m currently learning **Python & JavaScript**

-// 👯 I’m looking to collaborate on **Intel as a software developer**

 - 🤝 I’m looking for help with **Python, JavaScript, GitHub**

 - 💬 Ask me about **PHP, MySql,JavaScript**